Image description: The words "Art & Money on a

-Now (stay with me for a just a second) who do you think out there might want to make sure that the kinds of art being produced by folks who don't need money is considered more real, more worthy, and more exemplary of art, and the kind of art being produced by folks trying to make a living with is a voice they want to silence or muffle.
+Now (stay with me for a just a second) who do you think out there might want to make sure that the kind of art being produced by folks who don't really need money is considered more real, more worthy, and more exemplary of what real art is, and the kind of art being produced by folks trying to make a living with it is a voice they want to silence or muffle.

 Take all the time you need.

-This whole thing where artists recoil from being paid and people think asking is uncouth is the propaganda of the class war of attrition.
+This whole thing where artists recoil from being paid and people think asking to have their artistic labors compensated is uncouth is the propaganda of the class war of attrition.
 It keeps art and artists, their voices, and their expressions, coming from the upper crust, where the struggles of the less privileged are ignored.
 And even though there are fewer overt and explicit attempts by the higher classes to spell this out these days, the culture (like much of the "high art world") has deep roots in a time that very much did.
 The social barriers that are created to separate classes in entertainment and expression are as tried and true as table etiquette.
+(And equally as meaningless.)

-For one, many artist you can think of worked for money.
+For one, many artists you can think of worked for money.
 DaVinci, Shakespeare, Picasso, Mozart.
 They were all working for a paycheck.
 Dickens had a billion kids to pay for.
 Warhol came from an immigrant coal miner who died when he was young.
 Scorsese came from poverty.
-And even though you can probably name a few who never made a dime from their work like van Gogh or Dickinson (both monied enough not to have to work very much if you're keeping score), you often have to look at careers that were only posthumously honored to do so.
+And even though you can probably name a few who never made a dime from their work like Van Gogh or Dickinson (both from families monied enough that they didn't have to work very much, if you're keeping score), you often have to look at careers that were only posthumously honored to do so.